 An Antipodean travel company serving World Travellers since 1983.

 Standing at the western edge of the Balkans, Bosnia and Herzegovina combines beautiful mountain scenery and enchanting rural charm.
-Bosnia and Herzegovina’s rich history has left its mark on the country, with a mix of Ottoman and Slavic influences represented in the country’s architecture, cuisine and culture.
-Join Odyssey Traveller as we take you on a journey through this fascinating country.
+The country’s rich and tragic history has left an indelible mark but it does not overshadow its bright and vibrant future and there is plenty to explore in modern-day Bosnia and Herzegovina.
+With a mix of Ottoman and Slavic influences represented in the country’s architecture, cuisine and culture, you are sure to be enchanted by this fascinating Balkan nation.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 The bus network in Bosnia and Herzegovina is fairly extensive, with bus routes covering the length of the country.
 Train services are also available, though are slower and are more limited in both availability and transportation coverage.